huntergps/handbook-docs/FuseJS/1 - Introduction.md

 $(FuseJS) is a $(JavaScript) framework for writing cross-platform mobile app business logic.

+Note: FuseJS is currently [not supported for WebGL exports](/learn/guides/previewandexport/other).

 ## Getting started

 FuseJS can be used in @(UX Markup) through the `<JavaScript>` tag, either by pointing to external JavaScript files, like this: